guidebooks/store/guidebooks/ml/codeflare/training/byoc/index.md

 # Bring Your Own Code

-This path provides a way for you to run your own custom code on a remote ray cluster.
-Specify the location of your source code and the base image you would like to use.
-Currently, there is a convention for your code source directory: the main Python file should named **main.py**; the directory may also include a **requirements.txt** file.
+This option lets you submit custom [Ray](https://www.ray.io/) code to run on a [Kubernetes](https://kubernetes.io/) cluster.
+Identify your source code and the base image to use, and it will take care of the rest.
+Note: there is a convention for your code source directory: the main Python file should named **main.py**, and the directory may also include a **requirements.txt** file.